gilch/drython/README.md

 But Python has more general metaprogramming capabilities.
 The secret to metaprogramming is treating code as just another kind of data.
+(The DRY principle applies to any kind of data, *especially* the executable kind!)

 For example, Python can write text files, including .py files, which it can then import as modules.

+Any programming language with access to the filesystem and a compiler could theoretically do this.
 Python can also create strings, including strings containing Python code, which it can execute with the `exec()` function.
+Sometimes this approach is appropriate, indeed, some of the Python standard library (like namedtuple) uses this technique.
-Sometimes this approach is appropriate, but manipulating text as correct Python code can be difficult and error-prone.
+But manipulating text as Python code can be difficult and error-prone.
 Compiling text is also rather slow.

 Alternatives to text manipulation include manipulation of Python bytecodes